vippsas/vipps-report-api/vipps-report-api-faq.md

 See:
 [Give access to an accounting partner](vipps-report-api.md#give-access-to-an-accounting-partner)

+### I keep getting an empty list in response when calling one of the endpoints

+If you keep getting an empty list in a response where you expect data to be available, you should first check these things before filing an issue:

+* Check if your query-parameters is correct.
+Are you filtering on the correct date?
+* Do you have access to the resource you are trying to retrieve?
+If you are trying to retrieve the transactions connected to a ledger you do not have access to, you will be given an empty list

 ## Questions?

 We're always happy to help with code or other questions you might have!